-Olympic Park, nestled between the Yarra River and Melbourne Park, has enjoyed a strong connection to the people of Melbourne since the city's foundation and has seen a cavalcade of champions across several sports.
+Olympic Park is an important feature of Melbourne's sporting culture.
+Nestled between the Yarra River and Melbourne Park, it has enjoyed a strong connection to the people of Melbourne since the city's foundation and has seen a cavalcade of champions across several sports.

 Bound by nature

 Prior to white settlement of Melbourne in 1834, the Yarra River Valley was inhabited by the Wurundjeri people of the Kulin Nation.
 Owing to its naturally lightly wooded grasslands, the area has always been idyllic for recreational pursuits and has certainly served a remarkable range of purposes.
 In 1837 Surveyor-General Robert Hoddle surveyed Melbourne and set the boundary for 'Government Paddock', an area that now encompasses Melbourne and Olympic Parks, as well as Yarra Park.